 1. Each week Virginia Lawyers Weekly publishes digests of the previous week’s cases from Virginia’s state and federal courts.
-What courts are covered?
+Which courts are covered?

-Federal Courts: 4th U.S. Circuit Court of Appeals, U.S. District Court – Eastern and Western Districts of Virginia, U.S. Bankruptcy Court – Eastern and Western Districts of Virginia
+Federal Courts: 4th U.S. Circuit Court of Appeals, U.S. District Court – Eastern and Western Districts of Virginia

 State Courts: Supreme Court of Virginia, Virginia Court of Appeals, Virginia Circuit Courts